bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 |Plot| objects themselves have many visual characteristics that can be styled:
 the dimensions of the plot, backgrounds, borders, outlines, etc. This section describes how to change these attributes of a Bokeh plot.
-The example code primarily uses the |bokeh.plotting| interface to create plots, however the instructions apply regardless of how a Bokeh plot was created.
+The example code primarily uses the |bokeh.plotting| interface to create plots.
+However, the instructions apply regardless of how a Bokeh plot was created.

 .. _userguide_styling_plot_dimensions: